akshatDongre/ga-learner-dsmp-repo/SVM-:-Human-Activity-Recognition-with-Smartphones/README.md

 ### Learnings from the project

 This project comprises of exercises and tasks which will made me familiar and gave me an in-depth knowledge of how and when to apply support vector machine algorithm moreover it gave me additional experience to fine tune my model and improve the predicting power even more.

-- You will learn to explore data insights in depth
+- Learned to explore data insights in depth
-- You will learn to implement Support Vector Machines
+- Learned to implement Support Vector Machines
-- You will learn to perform feature selection with the help of Support Vector Machines
+- Learned perform feature selection with the help of Support Vector Machines
-- You will learn to find best suitable hyperparameters with the help of grid search providing better understanding of the usage of hyperparmeter tuning.
+- Learned to find best suitable hyperparameters with the help of grid search providing better understanding of the usage of hyperparmeter tuning.